btcpayserver/blog/blog/_posts/btcpay-server-2-4-0.md

 ## 🔐 Passkey Authentication

-BTCPay Server 2.4.0 introduces **passkey authentication**, giving users a faster and safer way to sign in without typing a password.
+BTCPay Server 2.4.0 introduces **passkey authentication**, giving users a faster and safer way to sign in without typing a password or email.

 With passkeys, you can log in using the same method you already use to unlock your device, such as Face ID, Touch ID, Windows Hello, Android biometrics or a hardware security key.
 Instead of remembering another password, your trusted device confirms that it is really you.